 A nutritious, balanced diet is helpful for managing prediabetes or type 2 diabetes.
 Meals and snacks should draw on a range of foods from all groups, including fruits, vegetables, whole grains, pulses, and dairy.

 Being mindful of carbohydrate intake, eating smaller meals regularly, and choosing healthier, nutrient-dense options can help a person reduce the risks health experts associate with diabetes.

-Making a grocery list of healthful foods is one strategy that can help people with diabetes to keep on track.
+Making a grocery list of healthier foods is one strategy that can help people with diabetes stay on track.

-Choosing healthful, satisfying foods that meet individual nutrition requirements can help people with type 2 diabetes manage their condition.
+Choosing satisfying, nutrient-dense foods that meet individual nutrition requirements can help people living with type 2 diabetes manage their condition.

 Beans and legumes

 The high fiber content of foods in the pulse family means that the digestive tract absorbs fewer carbohydrates than it does from low fiber, high carbohydrate foods.

 This means that these foods are excellent carbohydrate choices for individuals with diabetes.
 People can also use them in place of meat or cheese.

 Below are some examples of legumes to pick up in canned, frozen, or dried form:

 Also, pressure- or slow-cooking beans may help improve their digestibility.